Predicting Social Media User Actions: A Hybrid Approach for Common and Rare Behavior Prediction on Bluesky: Results

 \subsection{Text Generation}

 Due to the large dataset size, we randomly sampled 1,000 conversations across the 25 clusters where the user action was REPLY, and sent these messages to GPT-4.1-mini to test the ability to generate a plausible next message in the conversation.
 After our prompt engineering approaches, we achieved an average cosine similarity of 0.83 across the 1,000 conversations (min 0.70, max 0.95).
-We then used this prompt for the entirety of the final competition submission.